 If Nintendo is focusing on breadth, Microsoft is definitely going to depth within the Xbox brand.
 By expanding the console to include Game Pass subscribers, PC, and xCloud, the Xbox provides a seamless, immersive gaming experience.
 The Xbox X promises to be an incredible product; check out this guide for more specifics.

 In Sony’s court, the next iteration of PlayStation seems to focus on what it does best: wicked fast loading times, customization of play, and impressive resolutions.
 To measure the PS5 against its predecessor, consult this side by side comparison.

-We don’t know how November will pan out with the newest releases.
-One thing is for sure though, the global pandemic has dramatically increased demand.
-2.7 billion people are projected to play video games this year.
+The jury remains out for the 2021 console wars, but we do know that 2.7 billion people are projected to play video games this year.
 We at iD Tech are on the edge of our seats to see what comes next!